AbbyJiayuanLI/AbbyJiayuanLI.github.io/_pages/about.md

   - /about.html
 ---

-I'm a senior Electronic Information Engineering (EIE) major undergradute in The Chinese University of Hong Kong, Shenzhen (CUHKSZ).
+I'm a senior Electronic Information Engineering major undergradute in The Chinese University of Hong Kong, Shenzhen.

 My current interests are sensor-based perception (Camera, Liadar) and Audio & Image Signal Processing.